 Sketching remains a vital part of the design process here at Arcweb Technologies, and has been incredibly transformative for me, personally:

-I can honestly say that buying into a process that includes both sketching and prototyping has exponentially leveled up my game this year.— Len Damico (@lendamico) December 11, 2014
+I can honestly say that buying into a process that includes both sketching and prototyping has exponentially leveled up my game this year. — Len Damico (@lendamico) on December 11, 2014

 Any old writing instrument and paper can work for sketching.
 It’s an incredibly open-ended discipline, and that’s part of the beauty of it!
 But as I’ve sketched more and more, these three simple things have made my the time I spend on it much more productive.